History:

 High temperature (above 900 C.)

-Good turbulens (mixture of gasses and oxygen)
+Good turbulence (mixture of gases and oxygen)

 Time – (to finish the combustion before taking away the produced heat).